tensorflow/docs/site/en/api_docs/python/tf/compat/v1/distribute/Strategy.md

 `reduce_op`
 </td>
 <td>
-A <a href="../../../../tf/distribute/ReduceOp.md"><code>tf.distribute.ReduceOp</code></a> value specifying how values should be combined.
+a <a href="../../../../tf/distribute/ReduceOp.md"><code>tf.distribute.ReduceOp</code></a> value specifying how values should be combined.
+Allows using string representation of the enum such as "SUM", "MEAN".
 </td>
 </tr><tr>
 <td>
 `value`
 </td>
 <td>
-A "per replica" value, e.g. returned by `run` to be combined into a single tensor.
+a <a href="../../../../tf/distribute/DistributedValues.md"><code>tf.distribute.DistributedValues</code></a> instance, e.g. returned by
+`Strategy.run`, to be combined into a single tensor.
+It can also be a regular tensor when used with `OneDeviceStrategy` or default strategy.
 </td>
 </tr><tr>
 <td>
 `axis`
 </td>
 <td>
-Specifies the dimension to reduce along within each replica's tensor.
+specifies the dimension to reduce along within each replica's tensor.
 Should typically be set to the batch dimension, or `None` to only reduce across replicas (e.g. if the tensor has no batch dimension).